openvinotoolkit/openvino/docs/install_guides/installing-openvino-docker-windows.md

 Microsoft Visual Studio Build Tools* are licensed as a supplement your existing Microsoft Visual Studio* license.
 Any images built with these tools should be for your personal use or for use in your organization in accordance with your existing Visual Studio* and Windows* licenses.

-To add MSBuild 2019 to the image, add the following commands to a Dockerfile:
+To add MSBuild 2019 to the image, add the following commands to the Dockerfile:
 ~~~
 RUN powershell.exe -Command Invoke-WebRequest -URI https://aka.ms/vs/16/release/vs_buildtools.exe -OutFile %TMP%\\vs_buildtools.exe